MichaelMacaulay/Awesome-The-Graph/README.md

 ![Awesome The Graph](https://storage.googleapis.com/graph-blog/get-involved-with-graph-community-web3/Header_The%20Graph%20Community%404x.jpg)

-> **Note**: All hosted service developers must upgrade their subgraphs to The Graph Network by June 12th, 2024.
-[Read more here](https://thegraph.com/blog/sunbeam-upgrade-window/).

 A curated list of awesome resources related to [The Graph](https://thegraph.com/).

 If you're looking for a beginner-friendly place to start, check out the [this blog post](https://thegraph.com/blog/introduction-to-the-graph/).